jayli/vim-easycomplete/README.md

 [LuaSnip](https://github.com/L3MON4D3/LuaSnip) is better choice for nvim.

+You can add your own snippet directory to `&runtimepath`.

 ## AI Coding Inline Suggestion

 In addition to AI completion with pum, there are more inline AI coding completion tools.